ignite/cli/docs/docs/guide/05-scavenge/08-cli.md

 that gives it the ability to create and sign messages that are destined to be handled by that module.

-The CLI also comes with the ability to query the state of that module.
+The CLI also comes with the ability to query the state of a module.
 When combined with the rest of the app, the CLI lets you do things like generate keys for a new account or check the status of an interaction you already had with the application.